Solution | AML Alerts Triage#

 Have access to a Dataiku 12.0+* instance.

 The downloadable version uses filesystem managed datasets and the built-in Dataiku engine as the only processing engine.
-Performance could be greatly improved by changing all the connections to Snowflake connections.
-In particular, daily batch computation time can be optimized from 2 hours to a couple of minutes by switching from File System managed datasets to Snowflake connections and enabling the use of an in-database SQL engine.
+You can improve the performance by remapping all connections to Snowflake.
+In particular, you can optimize daily batch computation time from 2 hours to a few minutes by switching from filesystem managed datasets to Snowflake connections, thereby enabling the use of an in-database SQL engine.

-We will work with a fictional financial services company called Haiku Bank, and use their data to illustrate the steps to prioritize AML alerts.
-In this project, alerts are defined at a transaction level so within our initial alerts datasets we will find transaction ids, alert ids, and the label is_escalated for historical alerts.
-Additionally, we have a segments input dataset which represents client categories that have been defined using KYC.
+This example works with a fictional financial services company called Haiku Bank.
+It uses their data to illustrate the steps to prioritize AML alerts.
+This project defines alerts at a transaction level.
+Within the initial alerts datasets, you will find transaction IDs, alert IDs, and the label is_escalated for historical alerts.
+Additionally, there is a segments input dataset, which represents client categories defined using KYC.

-This project is meant to be used as a template to guide development of your own analysis on Dataiku’s platform.
-The results of the model should not be used as actionable insights and the data provided with the project may not be representative of actual data in a real-life project.
+We intend this project to serve as a template to guide development of your own analysis on Dataiku’s platform.
+You shouldn’t use the results of the model as actionable insights.
+The data provided with the project may not be representative of actual data in a real life project.

 The project has the following high level steps: